jrandleman/EScheme/doc/primitives.md

 - This allows for us to have 'environment-global-thread-local' variables!
 State can be shared & operated upon by many procedures without having to lock, since each thread only ever operates on a local copy of the state!
-  - This is used by &#96;dynamic-wind&#96; in order to maintain thread-local winds!
+  - This is used by `dynamic-wind` in order to maintain thread-local winds!
 ```

 -------------------------------------------------------------------------------